JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _The Red Queen: Sex and the Evolution of Human Nature_ Matt Ridley<br>
 _The Elephant in the Brain: Hidden Motives in Everyday Life_ by Kevin Simler<br>
 _Civilized to Death: The Price of Progress_ by Christopher Ryan<br>
+_The Shortest History of Sex_ by David Baker<br>
+_The Third Chimpanzee: The Evolution and Future of the Human Animal_ by Jared Diamond<br>
+_Sex, Time, and Power: How Women's Sexuality Shaped Human Evolution_ by Leonard Shlain<br>

 **Fiction**<br>
 _Animal Farm_ by George Orwell<br>